Tips for Making the World's Best Vegetarian Stuffing

-This stuffing calls for a healthy serving of fat, in the form of both olive oil and butter, but the full flavor is worth it.
-In the end, because the recipe makes a big batch, the amount of butter per cup of stuffing works out to less than two teaspoons, so no need to fret too much about calories.
-But, if you prefer to skip the butter and go with all olive oil, use a total of six tablespoons: four tablespoons to sauté the vegetables, one to grease the skillet, and the remaining one tablespoon to drizzle over the top before baking.
+This stuffing calls for a hearty serving of fat, in the form of both olive oil and butter, but the full flavor is worth it.
+In the end, because the recipe makes a big batch, the amount of butter per cup of stuffing works out to less than two teaspoons.
+Still, if you prefer to skip the butter and go with all olive oil, use a total of 6 tablespoons: 4 tablespoons to sauté the vegetables, 1 tablespoon to grease the skillet, and the remaining 1 tablespoon to drizzle over the top before baking.

-Chestnuts are a classic holiday ingredient for good reason: they have a warm, subtle sweetness and a creamy denseness that's comforting and pairs well with other fall ingredients.
-Chestnuts also add a satisfying note of fat and mimic the rich taste and texture of turkey giblets, resulting in a vegetarian stuffing that's meaty and has layers of flavor.
+Chestnuts are a classic holiday ingredient for good reason: They have a warm, subtle sweetness and a creamy denseness that's comforting and pairs well with other fall ingredients.
+Chestnuts also add a satisfying note of fat and mimic the rich taste and texture of turkey giblets, resulting in a vegetarian stuffing that's meaty (without actual meat) and has layers of flavor.
 During the holiday season, most supermarkets carry cooked chestnuts in various packaging: jarred, bagged, canned, or frozen.

 When cooking your stuffing, make sure to sufficiently brown the onions and mushrooms, as they are the backbone of flavor for the whole dish.
 Every stove is different, so although our recipe calls for cooking both the onions and mushrooms for 10 minutes until brown, on your stove it might take a bit more or less time.
 The important things to watch for are color and smell.
 Don't add the next round of ingredients until there is nary a white piece of onion in sight.
 And with the mushrooms, move on to the next step only when the mixture has a rich, caramelized aroma.